zmois/aqi-python/README.md

    - pandas
    - matplotlib
   - seaborn
-simply download the requestAQI.py file and run the code by 'python requestAQI.py' command.
+simply download the requestAQI.py file and run the code by `python requestAQI.py` command.

 ## How to Run